alexamies/chinesedict-js/README.md

 ### Basic use

-You can import the chinesedict-js module into your web pages with a JavaScript [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)
+With the basic use of the chinesedict-js module, a DictionaryView is created that takes care of TML DOM manipulation required to display the dictionary elements.
+You can import the module into your web pages with a JavaScript [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)
 statement: